neve-linux/neveports/Packaging.md

 contain shell scripts, themes, fonts, and so on should usually go in `user`.

 <a id="targets"></a>

 ## Targets

-Chimera comes with multiple target architectures, and they may be divided into roughly three categories:
+Neve comes with multiple target architectures, and they may be divided into roughly three categories:

 1) Well supported architectures with repos